nikat/mtproto2json/README.md

 *You can always obtain the most recent scheme.tl from Telegram Desktop source code repository: https://github.com/telegramdesktop/tdesktop/blob/master/Telegram/Resources/scheme.tl*

-*Please update TL_LAYER in localsettings.py if you choose to replace the TL Scheme with a newer one.*
+*Please update TL_LAYER in localsettings.py if you choose to update the TL Scheme.*

-*mtproto2json relies on a very small subset of scheme.tl methods and types so feel free to replace it, most certainly it will work*
+*streamjson.py itself relies on a very small subset of scheme.tl methods and types so feel free to update it, most certainly it will work*

 Request example: